 The Officers of this Society shall be:

 Article 5 – Council

-The Council of the Society shall consist of the duly elected Officers, six elected Councillors, the Immediate Past President and a specialty training grade member, elected from within this group of members of the Society.
+The Council of the Society shall consist of the duly elected Officers, five elected Councillors, the Immediate Past President and a specialty training grade member, elected from within this group of members of the Society.